 - If you cook your chicken thighs in sauce, use the saute function on your pot after they’re done cooking to thicken the sauce and reduce some of the liquid without sacrificing flavour.
 Additionally, you can toss them in the oven to lock in the sauce/flavour.

-Chicken breast is pretty comparable to thigh in the Instant Pot when it comes to which recipes you can use it in and how to cook it from frozen.
+Cooking frozen chicken breast in the Instant Pot is pretty comparable to the thighs when it comes to which recipes you can use it in and how to do it.
 Here are some of our favourite chicken breast recipes.
 When it comes to prep work, there are a few differences to note although you can generally follow similar time/water guidelines.

 - Place 1/2 -1 cup of water, broth, sauce, or a mixture of both into the pot per 2 lbs./ 1kg (or around four chicken breasts) of chicken.